 This is a Crow’s eye view of the posts that caught my attention this week.
 Typically, they’ll be posts that celebrate some aspect of anime, like strong characters, moments of beauty, or amazing worlds.

 - I have to find the site to read it.
 I publish a list of the sites I review every week, so please do look for your site!
 If you don’t see it, I’d love for you to mention your site in the comments so I can add it to the list!

 - Your post had to have been published during the last seven days (or so)

 Remember, you can find a list of the sites I check every week here.

 There’re a lot of good posts in the anime blogosphere.
 I hope this article helps you find some of them!

 This week, I reviewed the sites in reverse alphabetical order (Z to A).

 This might shock you (I say sarcastically), but I’m really disappointed in Rising of the Shield Hero.
-Yes, I adore Raphtalia; she is one of the most precious and sympathetic characters I’ve come across in awhile.
-On the other hand, I detest Malty Melromarc as much as I like Raphtalia.
+Yes, I adore Raphtalia; she is one of the most precious and sympathetic characters I’ve seen in years.
+Yes, I detest Malty Melromarc as much as I like Raphtalia.
 And no, it’s not because of what she did to Naofumi Iwatani.
-It’s because what she did makes no sense — without the four heroes working together, the planet dies.
+It’s because what she did makes no sense — without the four heroes working together, their planet dies.
 Talking about cutting off your nose to spite your face!
 But that’s not the only problem.
-In fact, episode 19 revealed something even more egregious — and Kvasir369 identified it exactly in an article on KVASIR 369’S ANIME, MANGA, AND GAME BLOG.
-Worst of all?
+In fact, episode 19 revealed something even more egregious — and Kvasir369 lays it out exactly in an article on KVASIR 369’S ANIME, MANGA, AND GAME BLOG.
+The worst part about the problem?
 As this article proves, it didn’t have to be this way.
 What am I talking about?
 You know how to find out!